saltyorg/docs/docs/reference/server.md

 About the requirements:

-You will need a dedicated server, from a server provider (e.g. Hetzner, kimsufi, OVH, etc), installed with Ubuntu Server [20.04](https://releases.ubuntu.com/20.04/) or [22.04](https://releases.ubuntu.com/22.04/).
+You will need a dedicated server, from a server provider, installed with Ubuntu Server [20.04](https://releases.ubuntu.com/20.04/) or [22.04](https://releases.ubuntu.com/22.04/).

+Some examples of "server provider" woudl be places like [OVH](https://us.ovhcloud.com/), [LeaseWeb](https://www.leaseweb.com/dedicated-servers).
+[Hetzner](https://www.hetzner.com/), and the like.
+Saltbox does not recommend any server p[rovider specifically; these are just examples.
+Historically, Hetzner has been popular, but recent changes by Plex have made it less attractive.

+Plex Inc has recently [mid-October 2023] instituted network roadblocks that cause problems connecting to Plex servers running in Hetzner datacenters.
+This can be worked around by putting Plex behind a VPN using Gluetun, but this is of course an added complication.
+If you are starting fresh, perhaps consider a host other than Hetzner, assuming you want to use Plex.

 The install assumes that this is a fresh setup without anything else installed.
 If your server has things like Docker preinstalled, chances are the installer will fail with a non-obvious error.